apecloud/kubeblocks-addons/examples/postgresql/README.md

 ### Backup

-KubeBlocks supports multiple backup methods for postgresql cluster, such as `pg-basebackup`, `volume-snapshot`, `wal-g`, etc.
+KubeBlocks supports multiple backup methods for PostgreSQL cluster, such as `pg-basebackup`, `volume-snapshot`, `wal-g`, etc.

 You may find the supported backup methods in the `BackupPolicy` of the cluster, e.g. `pg-cluster-postgresql-backup-policy` in this case, and find how these methods will be scheduled in the `BackupSchedule` of the cluster, e.g.. `pg-cluster-postgresql-backup-schedule` in this case.